-Home pregnancy test kits can be purchased from chemists and most supermarkets, and range in price from $5-$10.
+Home pregnancy test kits can be purchased from chemists and most supermarkets, and range in price from $5 to $10.
 It is safe to do a pregnancy test at any time, but results will be most accurate if you wait until your period is due, or 2–3 weeks after possible conception.

-If the test indicates that you may be pregnant, or if you have any concern about the result of the test, you should see a doctor, who will conduct a urine or blood test to confirm whether or not you are pregnant, and inform you about your options.
+If the test indicates that you may be pregnant, or if you have any concern about the result of the test, you should see a doctor.
+A doctor will conduct a urine or blood test to confirm whether or not you are pregnant, and inform you about your options.
 You may also choose to see a doctor, and skip the home pregnancy test altogether.

-Some people prefer to contact a Women’s Health Centre or Family Planning clinic for pregnancy decision-making counselling with an appropriately qualified practitioner.
+Some people prefer to contact a women’s health centre or Family Planning clinic for counselling with an appropriately qualified practitioner.
 A counsellor can help you make the right pregnancy decisions for you.

 Australian residents and others who are eligible for Medicare will have their pregnancy and birthing costs covered or mostly covered if they choose to use public hospitals and services.
 If you are an international student, you will need to check whether your OSHC covers pregnancy.
-If it does not, giving birth in Australia will be very expensive.
+If you are not covered for pregnancy, giving birth in Australia will be very expensive.

 There are many issues that can come up during a pregnancy.
-It can be surprising how small details can even surface during labour and impact on you – so do as much planning as you can before labour.
+It can be surprising how small things can happen during labour and have an impact on you.
+Do as much planning as you can before labour.
 Don’t be afraid to ask your doctor or nurse for information to be broken into small amounts, so that you can have time to think.
 Ideally you should be able to trust yourself and your own knowledge of yourself.
 A common decision to make beforehand is whether or not to use pain relief.
 Some people choose to have a completely chemical free delivery, with no needles, but many choose pain-relieving medication during labour.
 Your decision is your right.